ARDSys/hackathon/hackathon/biohack_attack/README.md

-# Sample Hypothesis Generator Template
+# BioHack Attack Hypothesis Generator

+The solution created by BioHack Attack for the BeeARD x Google for Education.

+Authors: Oleksii Furman, Filip Strózik, Zbigniew Tomanek, Patryk Wielopolski

+---

 This is a minimal template you can use as a starting point for building your own hypothesis generation system.
 It provides a basic structure that you can extend to implement your custom multi-agent system.